ZachDraghiciu/Campus-saftey-analysis/README.md

-# Campus-saftey-analysis
+# Police-Response-Times
-Dataset and methodolgy for campus saftey data
+The data provides information on Police response times, location, crime type, and outcome.